Your home is your castle. But it could be making you sick.

 Keeping on top of mould will help you to maintain a healthy home - it may also mean you won't need professional assistance in the future

 You’ve heard the saying ‘Cluttered Life, Cluttered Mind’.
-Most of us think of reality TV shows like Hoarders when we hear the word ‘clutter’, however, experts in this Psychology Today article simply describe it as “the accumulation of more possessions than can fit into the available space”.
+Most of us think of reality TV shows like Hoarders when we hear the word ‘clutter’; however, experts in this Psychology Today article simply describe it as “the accumulation of more possessions than can fit into the available space”.
 This also extends to the digital space, e.g. that email inbox with the 4,532 unread messages.
 The theory is that the more clutter you have in your home, the more it interferes with the pleasure you feel in that environment.

 It makes total sense - an organised home will help your mind feel more organised.

-Don’t forget the more clutter you have, the more places dust has to gather, which also has health repercussions.
+Don’t forget that the more clutter you have, the more places dust has to gather, which also has health repercussions.

 Get busy!
 Just tackle a small task or drawer at a time so that it isn’t too overwhelming.
-This article is a great starting off point.
+This article is a great starting point.

 Embrace the Broken Windows Theory, which is basically about putting everything back in its place.'

-Teaching yourself, and everyone else at home, where things should go will make clean up time so much smoother.
+Teaching yourself, and everyone else at home, where things should go, will make clean-up time so much smoother.

 Invest in indoor plants – some species absorb allergens and remove toxins from the air.
 They'll also create a calmer atmosphere while beautifying your space.

-Let fresh air in as much as possible.
+Let in as much fresh air as possible.

 Cleaning and personal care products expose us to a smorgasbord of chemicals, whose long-term effects on our health are largely unknown.
 Add in the fact that we’re often using these items in poorly ventilated areas and you can see why they can affect our health.

-Open windows when cleaning as much as possible and don’t overuse products.
+Open windows when cleaning as much as possible, and don’t overuse products.
 Make sure you are always following the cleaning product instructions.

 That mattress you spend your nights on may be swarming with bacteria, fungi and dust mites and their excrement.
 Dust mite excrement contains a chemical that may trigger allergic reactions and other health issues, such as asthma, eczema, headaches and sneezing.

 Dust mites hate UV light.
-Take your mattress into the sunshine once every few months for at least an hour and try to keep your bedroom windows open a little where possible.
+Take your mattress into the sunshine once every few months for at least an hour, and try to keep your bedroom windows open a little where possible.

 A professional mattress clean can remove dust mites, germs and bacteria for up to 6 months.
 It may also help to improve your sleep.